mukund109/vow/README.md

 where was i
 * add more buttons (regex search 2 buttons - enter and escape)
-* remove columns from "Small business loan table for perf reasons"
-* chrome scrolling by pressing j/k on hold not working on tablehub.io on large tables

 add warning for vimium users